Elsa Ehrich: World War II

-In February 1943, Ehrich became ill due to typhoid.
-On 5 April 1944, she was the Oberaufseherin in the Kraków-Płaszów concentration camp, and from June 1944 to April 1945, she was assigned to Neuengamme.
+Trial and execution

 After the war, in May 1945, she was arrested by British occupation authorities in Hamburg, who transferred her to U.S. custody in the camp for war criminals PWE29 in Dachau, where she shared the cell with Maria Mandl.
 She was transferred to the Polish authorities.
 In 1948, she stood before the District Court of Lublin at the second Majdanek Trials, accused of committing war crimes and crimes against humanity.

 Ehrich was found guilty of the allegations and on 10 June 1948, was condemned to death by hanging.
 After the announcement of the judgment, she asked Polish President Bolesław Bierut for clemency, on the grounds that she had a small son and wanted to atone for her guilt.
 President Bierut rejected the request.
 Ehrich was executed on 26 October 1948 in Lublin Prison.